veliu/mailjet-apiv3-php/README.md

 $wrapper = new MailjetApi\Api($APIKey, $secretKey);
 ```

 This basically starts the engine.
-Now what you're going to do next depends on what you want to POST, DELETE, PUT or GET from the Mailjet servers throught the API.
+Now what you're going to do next depends on what you want to POST, DELETE, PUT or GET from the Mailjet servers through the API.
 Take a tour on the [Reference documentation](http://dev.mailjet.com/email-api/v3/apikey/) to see all the resources available.

 Next you will specify which resource to call this way: